-Trampolining is a breathtaking sport where athletes perform a series of multiple twisting somersaults and acrobatic skills at great height.
-As well as being a popular Olympic sport in its own right, it is a tool regularly used by gymnasts, divers and skiers to improve aerial techniques.
+Trampolining is a breathtaking sport in which athletes perform a series of twisting somersaults and acrobatic skills at great height.
+As well as being a popular Olympic sport in its own right, trampolining is a tool regularly used by gymnasts, divers and skiers to improve aerial techniques.

-In the mid-1930s, George Nissen, an American gymnast and inventor, produced a trampoline similar to the one still used today.
+In the mid-1930s, George Nissen, an American gymnast and inventor, and Larry Griswold, his coach, produced a trampoline similar to the one still used today.
 Post-World War II, during the 1940s trampolining became a competitive sport in America, later spreading to Europe.
 The first World Championships were held in London in 1964, and trampolining was first recognized as an Olympic sport at the Sydney Games in 2000.

 Trampolines can vary in structure from the recreational backyard trampoline to Olympic standard competitive apparatus.
 Recreational trampolines used at home are generally circular and less sturdy than competitive apparatus.
 The mat is made from waterproof woven polypropylene to withstand being kept outdoors.

 Since the Sydney Olympic Games in 2000, trampolining has been an Olympic sport.
 At the Olympics, trampolinists compete in the individual event.
 At other competitions, athletes can also compete as pairs in the synchronized event.

-Benefits of Trampolining
+Health Benefits of Trampolining

 As well as being fun, bouncing on a trampoline has many health and well-being benefits.
 Regular bouncing on a trampoline can increase your body's ability to burn calories and speeds up your metabolic rate.

 A study by NASA found that 10 minutes of trampoline exercise is a better cardiovascular workout than 33 minutes of running.
 The increased endorphins produced while bouncing also help combat depression, anxiety and stress.